cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Cleaning up state

-Packets must be acknowledged in order to be cleaned-up.
+Packets must be acknowledged or timed-out in order to be cleaned-up.

 ### Dataflow visualisation: A day in the life of a packet